atlasphp/Atlas.Pdo/docs/connection.md

 ### fetchObject()

 The `fetchObject()` method returns the first row as an object of your choosing;
-the columns are mapped to object properties. an optional 4th parameter array provides constructor arguments when instantiating the object.
+the columns are mapped to object properties.
+An optional 4th parameter array provides constructor arguments when instantiating the object.

 ```php